 The election was a chance for Facebook and Twitter to show they could control misinformation.
-Now lawmakers will grill them on it.
+Now lawmakers are grilling them on it.

 Tuesday’s hearing was scheduled last month after Republicans on the committee voted to subpoena the chief executives of Twitter and Facebook in response to unusual steps they took to limit the spread of New York Post articles on their platforms.
 The articles centered on emails allegedly sent by Biden’s son Hunter Biden.
 The Washington Post has not substantiated the emails.

 The chief executives ultimately agreed to appear in front of the panel voluntarily.
-Senate Judiciary Committee Chairman Lindsey O. Graham (R-S.C.) said in a statement that the hearing would focus on the “censorship and suppression” of the articles and that it would also provide lawmakers “a valuable opportunity to review the companies’ handling of the 2020 election.”
+Graham said in a statement that the hearing would focus on the “censorship and suppression” of the articles and that it would also provide lawmakers “a valuable opportunity to review the companies’ handling of the 2020 election.”

-Dorsey and Zuckerberg defended their handling of the New York Post articles at last month’s hearing.
-Yet they are not out of the woods on the issue.
-Twitter has changed its policies in response to the backlash, and Dorsey has apologized for taking the extreme step of blocking URLs to the articles.

-Sen. Marsha Blackburn (R-Tenn.), who leads the committee’s tech task force, plans to question the executives about a recent conversation she had with an op-ed editor of the New York Post about the tech companies’ decisions to limit the articles’ spread.

-Democrats, meanwhile, plan to focus on Trump’s use of social media to spread baseless claims about mail-in ballots and voting machines.
-Sen. Richard Blumenthal (D-Conn.) will accuse the companies of giving the president a megaphone to spread falsehoods “in an apparent attempt to overturn the will of the voters,” according to his prepared opening remarks.
-He will say the companies’ efforts are only “baby steps” and call on them to take greater responsibility for their services.
+Democrats focused on Trump’s use of social media to spread baseless claims about mail-in ballots and voting machines.
+Blumenthal accused the companies of giving the president a megaphone to spread falsehoods “in an apparent attempt to overturn the will of the voters.”
+He said the companies’ efforts are only “baby steps” and called on them to take greater responsibility for their services.

+Blumenthal noted that no executive from Google, which owns YouTube, was called to testify at today’s hearing.
+He criticized Google for being less aggressive about misinformation than Facebook and Twitter.
+He also said he hopes that the committee could have a series of hearings on tech issues in the future, addressing issues including antitrust and Section 230.

-Blumenthal plans to call the Republicans’ focus on censorship a “political sideshow.”
+Blumenthal also called the Republicans’ focus on censorship a “political sideshow.”

-“This hearing is a betrayal of the real victims of the real harms caused by Big Tech,” he plans to tell Dorsey and Zuckerberg.
+“This hearing is a betrayal of the real victims of the real harms caused by Big Tech,” he told Dorsey and Zuckerberg.
 “You have repeatedly and catastrophically failed the American public.”

 The hearing could provide a key preview of Democrats’ top concerns with social media companies as they prepare to regain control of the White House.
 The Biden campaign has had a publicly contentious relationship with Facebook and repeatedly accused the company of not going far enough to prevent the spread of election-related misinformation.
 Democrats are also pushing for more-aggressive antitrust enforcement against the tech industry, and the Federal Trade Commission is expected to file an antitrust lawsuit against Facebook as early as this month.